webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 ## Additional Custom Behaviors

-Custom behaviours can now also be mounted into the crawler and loaded from there.
+Custom behaviors can be mounted into the crawler and loaded from there.
 For example:

 ```sh
 docker run -v $PWD/test-crawls:/crawls -v $PWD/tests/custom-behaviors/:/custom-behaviors/ webrecorder/browsertrix-crawler crawl --url https://example.com/ --customBehaviors /custom-behaviors/